Senior Editor, Latino USA

-- Experience managing people or in a leadership position
+- Experience as a manager and/or in a leadership position.

-- Understanding of current trends in public, commercial, and digital media
+- Understanding of current trends in audio storytelling and production.

-Cover letter stating qualifications, resume, and contact information for three (3) references must be submitted to be considered for this position.
-One of your references should be someone whom you directly managed so we can get a sense of your managerial style.
+Cover letter stating qualifications, resume, work samples and contact information for three (3) references must be submitted to be considered for this position.

-To apply, please send your application materials via email with the subject “Latino USA Senior Producer Position” to email@example.com.
+To apply, please send your application materials via email with the subject “Latino USA Senior Editor Position” to firstname.lastname@example.org.